davidstaab/journal_recovery/README.md

     1. Ask ChatGPT again: run it in the cloud
 1. Build it into a Docker container
     1. Ask ChatGPT for help again
-1. Find a free cloud provider...
+1. (Next step) Find a free cloud provider...

-## How to run it

-clone the repo, then:

-docker-compose build --no-cache --progress=plain

-and then:

-docker-compose up